ultrabug/py3status/py3status/modules/README.md

 ### <a name="icinga2"></a>icinga2

-Display Icinga2 service status information.
+Display service status for Icinga2.

 Configuration parameters:
   - `base_url` the base url to the icinga-web2 services list *(default '')*